-14. A major part of our branch network is concentrated in southern India and any disruption or downturn in the economy of the region would adversely affect our operations.
+12. A major part of our branch network is concentrated in southern India and any disruption or downturn in the economy of the region would adversely affect our operations.

-As of May 31, 2015, 96% of our branches i.e. 981 branches are located in the southern states of Andhra Pradesh, Telangana, Goa, Karnataka, Kerala and Tamil Nadu and these states constituted about 98% of our total Gold Loan portfolio as of May 31, 2015.
-For details please refer to "Our Business" on page 71.
+As of October 31, 2015, 96.67% of our branches i.e., 988 branches are located in the southern states of Andhra Pradesh, Telangana, Goa, Karnataka, Kerala and Tamil Nadu and the union territory of Puducherry and these constituted about 96% of our total Gold Loan portfolio as of October 31, 2015.
+For details please refer to "Our Business" on page 82.
 Any disruption, disturbance or breakdown in these states could adversely affect the result of our business and operations.
 Our concentration in these southern states of India exposes us to adverse economic or political circumstances that may arise in that region as compared to other NBFCs and commercial banks that may have diversified national presence and may have an adverse effect on our business, market share and results of operations.